kubecost/cluster-turndown/README.md

 * **kubecost.kubernetes.io/safe-evict**: For autoscaling clusters, we use the `cluster-autoscaler.kubernetes.io/safe-to-evict` to have the autoscaler do the work for us.
 We want to make sure we preserve any deployments that previously had this annotation set, so when we scale back up, we don’t reset this value unintentionally.

 #### AWS Standard Strategy
 This turndown strategy schedules the turndown pod on the Master node, then resizes all Auto Scaling Groups other than the master to 0.
 Similar to flattening in GKE, the previous min/max/current values of the ASG prior to turndown will be set on the tag.
 When turn up occurs, those values can be read from the tags and restored to their original sizes.
 For the standard strategy, turn up will reschedule the turndown pod off the Master upon completion (occurs 5 minutes after turn up).
 This is to allow any modifications via kops without resetting any cluster specific scheduling setup by turndown.
-The **tag** label used to store the min/max/current values for a node group is `kubecost.turndown.previous`.
+The **tag** label used to store the min/max/current values for a node group is `cluster.turndown.previous`.
 Once turn up happens and the node groups are resized to their original size, the tag is deleted.